shawnbrown/datatest/docs/tutorial/reference-data.rst

 .. tip::

-    It's important to use reference data that comes from somewhere other than the data file we want to test. **The more independent the source, the more confident we can be in our conclusions.** Ideally, we want to use high-quality reference data from an independent organization run by an independent group of people---but in many cases, such ideal conditions are rare.
-Regardless of the situation, it helps to maximize the independence of our reference data as much as we can in the given circumstances.
+    It's important to use reference data that comes from somewhere other than the source file we want to test. **The more independent our reference data, the more confident we can be in our conclusions.**

-    In this example, our detailed records are *Australian Census counts* and our summary records are *projected population estimates* based on an earlier census.
+    In this example, our detailed records are *Australian Census counts* and the summary records are *projected population estimates* based on an earlier census.
 While these datasets are both produced by the same organization (the Australian Bureau of Statistics), they were produced at **different times** and made using **different methods**.
+These differences provide a degree of independence that improves the integrity of our test results.

 *******************